mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-03-monday_afternoon_metaphlan_and_kitome.md

 ---

-Now we want to run MetaPhlAn over the same samples.
+ Let's run MetaPhlAn over our samples.
 But MetaPhlAn output files are scarcely more user-friendly than Kraken output files.

 Here's what the first few lines of a MetaPhlAn output file look like